 Analyze your goals and marketing plan support

 Your marketing plan has to support your goals for you to achieve them.
-While it can feel like the opportunities on the internet are unlimited, there's a lot of competition, especially on big promotion days and during the holidays in general.
+While it can feel like the opportunities on the internet are unlimited, there's a lot of competition, especially on big promotion days and holidays.

 Think of the internet as a gigantic mall where every store has a sale sign in the front window, and consumers are shopping but don't know which one to visit.
 Some stores may have teeny tiny sale signs, while others have giant signs that are flashing red.